Indivd Insights

 The size of the store's actual commercial audience

-A rigorous view of store performance begins by replacing the single footfall number most retailers currently rely on with three traffic-quality metrics, and then combining them into a fourth that makes the others actionable at the storefront level.
+A rigorous view of store performance starts by replacing the single footfall number most retailers rely on with three traffic-quality metrics, then combining them into a fourth that makes the others actionable.

 The first is drop-in rate: the share of passers-by who enter the store.
-It measures storefront signal strength, but becomes meaningful only when paired with a second question: who is entering.
+It measures storefront signal strength, but only becomes useful when paired with a second question.
+Who is entering.
 A display window that maximizes drop-in rate by attracting everyone is not doing its job.
-A window that attracts a higher share of the store's ideal customer profile, even if total drop-in volume is lower, is performing better commercially.
-The strategic measure of window effectiveness is the quality of who enters, not the count of who enters.
+A window that attracts a higher share of the store's ideal customer profile, even at lower total volume, is performing better commercially.
+The strategic measure of window effectiveness is the quality of who enters, not the count.

-These three metrics combine into a single storefront number: the Qualified Reach Rate, defined as the share of passers-by who become a qualified ICP visitor inside the store.
+These three metrics combine into a single storefront number: the Qualified Reach Rate.
+The share of passers-by who become a qualified ICP visitor inside the store.
 Where drop-in rate counts who enters and bounce rate measures who leaves, Qualified Reach Rate collapses the full entrance-to-qualification funnel into one figure that reflects both storefront performance and in-store execution simultaneously.
-A store with high drop-in rate but low Qualified Reach Rate is attracting people but losing them before they qualify: either the wrong profile is entering, or bounce is too high, or both.
+A store with high drop-in rate but low Qualified Reach Rate is attracting people but losing them before they qualify.
+Either the wrong profile is entering, or bounce is too high, or both.
 A store that improves its Qualified Reach Rate has done something commercially meaningful regardless of what happened to raw footfall.

-The practical implication is a simple diagnostic format that any senior executive can use without reading a data table.
-Of every 100 people who walk past a store, a specific number enter, a smaller number stay, a smaller number still qualify, and a final number match the target customer profile.
-At a European fashion retailer measured over six weeks, that sequence ran: 10 entered, 6 stayed, 3 qualified, 2 were the right customer.
+The practical implication is a diagnostic format any senior executive can use without reading a data table.
+Of every 100 people who walk past a store, a specific number enter, a smaller number stay, a smaller number qualify, a final number match the target profile.
+At one European fashion retailer measured over six weeks, that sequence ran: 10 entered, 6 stayed, 3 qualified, 2 were the right customer.
 The gap between each stage identifies exactly where the storefront is losing ground, and which type of intervention, visual merchandising, entrance design, or floor layout, is likely to close it.

 RESEARCH GROUNDING